 Interaction with Guests

 It depends which listing you rent.
 I most likely will be in one of the other rooms during the winter, basement apartment or newly converted studio garage with my wiener dog if not traveling during the summer.
+I'm a teacher by day and a tired teacher by night.
 Interactions and conversations are neighborly and informative.
 If there are any questions, concerns or maintenance issues they are resolved quickly.

 Basic rules of turning of lights and heat when not there...

 Must recycle for garbage is only picked up every other week.